jeff-hykin/universify/story.md

 // #>
 ```

-*Yes, the bash syntax highlighting on Github is a bit off.
+*The bash syntax highlighting on Github is a bit off.
 My bad, I'm supposed to be [maintaining that](https://github.com/jeff-hykin/better-shell-syntax) (its hard).*

-Hold on to your seat, because we are still just getting started.
-There some obvious and less-obvious problems with the script above.
+If that is painful to look at, you had better leave now because we are just getting started.

+Lets go over the new problems with this script:

 1. There are new escaping caveats.
-Soon these caveats won't matter, but just FYI pasting powershell, bash, or JS may not work 100% as-is.
+Soon these caveats will not matter.
+Just know that pasting powershell, bash, or JS may not work 100% as-is.
-2. The main issue: the JavaScript code exists, but is not executed.
-This is where things get fun.
-The script can just run itself.
+2.Th The main issue: the JavaScript code exists, but is not executed.
+This is where the fun begins.
+We can simply have the script run itself!
 Both bash and powershell have a way to get the filepath of the currently-being-executed script.
-This means the world's first universal script involves cross-language recursion, albeit shallow recursion.
+In other words, the world's first universal script is going to involve cross-language recursion, albeit shallow recursion.
-3. While the script can easily run itself, there is a minor problem and two catastrophic problems.
+3. While the script can run itself, there is one minor problem and two catastrophic problems.
 These are, respectively, the JavaScript runtime, the JavaScript runtime, and finally the JavaScript runtime.

 # Part 3: The Runtime Problem

 The minor issue: the host system might not have a runtime like NodeJS.
-With a mix of dread, excitement, and guilt please consider: what if the entire NodeJS installer -- both the bash installer and powershell installer -- was embedded into the script?
-Meaning, when the script tries to run itself, and the system doesn't have NodeJS, the script *just gets NodeJS* and tries to run itself again.
+So, with a mix of dread, excitement, and guilt please consider: what if we took the NodeJS installers -- both the NodeJS bash installer script and powershell script -- and embedded it into this hello world?
+Meaning, when the script tries to run itself, and the host system doesn't have NodeJS, the script *just installs NodeJS* and then runs itself?

-Before we consider which clauses of the Programmer's Geneva Convention that idea violates, lets consider the first of the catastrophic problems.
-That problem can be summarized as:
+Before we consider which ring of Dante's inferno such an abomination belongs to, lets consider the first of the two catastrophic problems.
+This problem can be sussinctly described in two points:
 1. The world's first universal script should be reliable.
 2. We just installed NodeJS.

 Can those things coexist?
-Can the entire NodeJS installer(s) be crammed into one file?
+Can both NodeJS installers be crammed into one file?

 I don't know.

 Thankfully (again) we don't need to know.
-This work-in-progress script may already be criminal, but including NodeJS is simply too far.
-Instead lets consider using a good JS runtime, like Deno.
+This work-in-progress script may already be criminal, but even criminals have standards.
+NodeJS is too far.
+Instead lets consider a good JS runtime, like Deno.

 # Part 4: What about Npm Packages?

-This is the second catastrophic problem:
+This is the second of the catastrophic problems:
 1. The world's first universal script should not have side effects.
-2. JavaScript is, obviously, completely and utterly useless without modules.
+2. JavaScript doesn't work without modules.

-How is a universal script supposed to figure out if a number is even or odd without a module?
-We may never know, because Deno not only supports everyone's favorite supply chain attack vector, but also does so without an `install` command, bundling, or a `node_modules` side effect.
-For reliability and security -- if you're into that sort of thing -- it can also easily pin versions:
+Without help from a 3rd party, how could a universal script know if a number is even or odd?
+We may never know, because Deno not only supports everyone's favorite supply chain attack vector, it also provides that support without a `node_modules` side effect, bundling, or even a clunky `npm install` command.

+For security and reliability -- if you're into that sort of thing -- versions can also be pinned quite easily:

 ```js
 import malware from "https://esm.sh/chalk"